utm-lowe/Ultimate-Tic-Stack-Toe/README.md

 When a player wins a board, the board is marked with either an X or an
-O. After a win, or after a scratch on a board, the next player can once again play anywehre on the board.
+O. After a win, or after a scratch on a board, the next player can once again play anywhere on the board.
 Consider the following sample final board:

 ```